CBEP-SoCB-Details/PWD_Lake_WQ_Index/Derived_Data/Examine_Data_Organization.md

 ### “LAND for GIS EXISTING 2018”

-Simple table of Perent Green in 2018 for 25 selected lakes.
+Simple table of Percent Green in 2018 for 25 selected lakes.

 ### “LAND LANDSAT descript”